ubc-library-rc/gis-intro-leaflet/content/web-vs-digital.md

 While we're talking about maps loading and working in the web, let's talk the difference between a **digital map** and a **web map**.
 The term digital map is used quite often.
 As a benchmark, Wikipedia's entry for "Digital Mapping" is:
 > The process by which a collection of data is compiled and formatted into a virtual image.

-### Digital Maps
+### Digital and Scanned Maps
 More specifically to our workshop, a digital map is a map that was somehow derived from a computer.
-Sometimes we use this term to refer to scanned paper maps since they've been digitally reformatted like this old map of Vancouver:
+Sometimes we use this term to refer to scanned paper maps which are scanned and reformatted into digital images of maps, like this old map of Vancouver:

 ![Digital surrogate of a historical map of Vancouver](commonwealth_4m90fg11z_access800.jpg "Map reproduction courtesy of the Norman B. Leventhal Map & Education Center at the Boston Public Library")
 <sub><sup>[Map reproduction courtesy of the Norman B. Leventhal Map & Education Center at the Boston Public Library](https://collections.leventhalmap.org/search/commonwealth:4m90fg11z)</sup></sub>